-5) At this point, if you tighten the keepers and the element is not centered, you will have to cut one of the keepers to remove the element and start again.
+- 5) At this point, if you tighten the keepers and the element is not centered, you will have to cut one of the keepers to remove the element and start again.
 Some extra keepers are supplied, but care is definitely required here.
 Check your work as you go!
 Proceed with the next element in similar fashion.
 Check off each element on Table 1 to monitor your progress.
-Double-check element lengths one last time before final installation on the boom.

-6) The driven element is next.
+Double-check element lengths one last time before final installation on the boom. - 6) The driven element is next.
 Refer to the drawing in Figure 4 and the photos in Figure 5 for guidance.
 The driven element slides through the boom at the 1⁄2" holes.
 It should slide through with some friction and you might need to twist it back and forth to get it through.
 Align the hole in the driven element with the hole in the boom.
 Insert an 8-32 X 1 3⁄4" screw through the large hole in the bottom of the boom, through the driven element and up through the hole in the boom.
-If the head of the screw hits the top of the hole, try rotating the driven element.
 Place the T-arm support bracket on next, then the connector L bracket (connector facing forward!).
-Next place a #8 split lock washer and a nut and tighten.
+Next place a #8 internal tooth lock washer and a nut and tighten.
 Install 3/8" plastic plug in the driven element access hole.